Member-Managed and Manager-Managed LLC

 Manager-Managed LLCs

-• The company has too many members for effective collective decision-making
+• The company is large, with too many members to have adequate collective decision-makers.

 Pros

-• Attracts Passive Investors: Appeals to investors who want ownership benefits without management obligations, potentially increasing capital raising opportunities.
+• Entices Passive Investors: Appeals to investors who seek the benefits of ownership but not the cost of management which can extend capital raising possibilities.

 Cons

-• Reduced Member Control: Non-managing members have less direct influence over daily business operations and tactical decisions.
+• Less Member Control: Non-managing members have less direct control over day to day business operations and tactical decisions.

-• Manager Accountability: Non-member managers may not have the same personal stake in business success, requiring careful oversight and performance management.
+• Manager Accountability: Non-member managers may not possess the same personal interest in the business success and thus they have to be monitored and the performance managed.

-Understanding the distinctions between these two management structures helps you make an informed choice that fits your business model and goals.
+By knowing the differences between these two management structures you are able to make an informed decision that suits your business model and objectives.

 Decision-Making Authority